Blog

 Non-Compact or State Licensure

 If your state is not part of the NLC, you will have to apply for a license in your state.
 Check out your state’s Nurse Practice Act as well as local rules and regulations for nurses.
-When applying for state licensure, specific qualifications will vary state to state, but many states require the same basic things, including:

 • Verification of your completion of a nursing education program